 Math, speaking, singing, dancing, music, and writing are all substantial ways to engage your consciousness dynamically.

-Any activity that is new to you that will keep your brain and body cells active and youthful, will not only add to your sum of knowledge, but it will also lay the foundation for better health and vitality.
+Any activity that is new to you that will keep your brain and body cells active and youthful, will not only add to your sum of knowledge but will also lay the foundation for better health and vitality.